shubhamk008/BrightnessFix-KDE-Intel/README.md

 # :high_brightness: BrightnessFix-KDE-Intel :computer:

 Is your default brightness adjust not working?
-Many KDE users face this problem time and time again, across distos.
-Don't lose faith, because there's a good chance that this app will alter your screen's brightness.</br>
+Many KDE users face this problem time and time again, across distros.
+Don't lose faith, because there's a good chance that this application will successfully alter your screen's brightness.</br>

 #### :nut_and_bolt: System Requirements:
 * KDE on your Linux machine